dungeonCrawlerInc/dungeonCrawler/README.md

-    Have character names text file be a resource so it doesn't get created on user's desktop Need to get floor to appear under character when moving and under door when occupied.
-    Need to create arraylist of images at each location in order that they should be painted.
+    Have character names text file be a resource so it doesn't get created on user's desktop Need to create arraylist of images at each location in order that they should be painted.

 Development: